ha0zhe/WRO-FE-Lockedin-Martin/README.md

 For the code to be saved on the H7, you must save it on the H7's internal memory as main.py.
 This can be done manually, through dragging and dropping files in file manager, or it can be done in the Openmv IDE in File --> save script under Openmv cam

 # Tips and tricks

+1. Make sure all pin headers are tightly conected, especially for I2C. loose connections will degrade the high frequency clock signal and prevent it from working
+2. Make sure to tighten all screws and nuts before testing. not doing so will result in inconsistent turn radii.
+3. Make sure to wipe the TOF lens before testing it, to prevent oils from interfering with the reading
+4. When tuning the color thresholds, use the narrowest thresholds that can still correctly identify the blocks under varying lighting conditions (e.g on different positions on the track)
+5. do not touch the IMU while it is being tared.